METS-Programme/ugandaemr-usermanual/upgrading.md

 # Upgrading UgandaEMR
-## Upgrading from OpenMRS 1.6.3
+## Upgrading from OpenMRS 1.6.3 with database backup file available
-The upgrade from
+The upgrade from 1.6.3 to 1.11.6 involves running two batch
 ### Common Errors
 #### The port for 1.6.3 database is not 3307
 #### The root password for 1.6.3 is not blank